Extended Weyl groups, Hurwitz transitivity and weighted projective lines I: Generalities and the tubular case: The extended root systems attached to the categories and

 \subsection{The reflection related to an exceptional object}

-In this subjection we show that an exceptional object in $\COH(\XX)$ uniquely determines a reflection, and we describe the action of such a reflection on the set of generalized roots in $\COH(\XX)$ as well as in $\DD$.
+In this section we show that an exceptional object in $\COH(\XX)$ uniquely determines a reflection, and we describe the action of such a reflection on the extended root system related to $\XX$ as well as to $\DD$.

-Notice that the next lemma states that every exceptional object in $\COH(\XX)$ is uniquely determined by its class in the Grothendieck group.
+We start by recalling that every exceptional object in $\COH(\XX)$ is uniquely determined by its class in the Grothendieck group.

-\begin{Lemma} \cite[Proposition 4.4.1]{Mel04} Let $E,F \in \COH(\mathbb{X})$ be exceptional and $[E]=[F]$ in $K_0(\mathbb{X})$.
+\begin{Lemma}[{\cite[Proposition 4.4.1]{Mel04}}] Let $E,F \in \COH(\mathbb{X})$ be exceptional and $[E]=[F]$ in $K_0(\mathbb{X})$.
 Then $E \cong F$. \end{Lemma}